Spectrum of extended systems from Reduced Density Matrix Functional Theory

-A confirmation of this charge localization may be seen in the charge density difference $\rho({\bf r})-\rho_{LSDA}({\bf r})$, shown in Fig.~\ref{rho2d} for RDMFT and LSDA+$U$ calculations of CoO.
-A comparison with LSDA+$U$ is instructive as this method (with an appropriate choice of $U$) is able to accurately reproduce the insulating gaps of the TMO series.
-As CoO has an odd number of electrons per unit cell, spin polarization is required for the LSDA+$U$ calculation to find an insulating ground state.
-However, despite the fact that both the RDMFT and LSDA+$U$ calculations yield similar gaps, a significant charge localization is seen only for the RDMFT calculation.
+A change in the nature of bonding as well as localization of charge as a result of better treating correlations may be seen in the charge density difference $\rho({\bf r})-\rho_{LSDA}({\bf r})$, shown in Fig.~\ref{rho2d} for RDMFT and LSDA+$U$ calculations of NiO.
+A comparison with LSDA+$U$ is instructive as this method (with an appropriate choice of $U$) is able to accurately reproduce the insulating gaps of the TMO series and via $U$ adds correlations beyond LSDA.
 Interestingly, one observes an almost spherical charge accumulation at the oxygen site, a result in agreement with experiment\cite{dudarev00}, but different from that found in the corresponding LSDA+$U$ result.

-The actual values of the insulating gaps that may be extracted from Fig.~\ref{tmo-dos} are 4.0 eV (4.3 eV), 2.5 eV (3.4 eV), 2.4 eV (3.4 eV), and 2.0 eV (3.9 eV), for NiO, CoO, FeO, and MnO respectively.
-The corresponding experimental gap is given in parenthesis.
-One notes that the agreement is closest for the NiO which has the lowest magnetic moment of 1.7 $\mu_B$ amongst the TMOs considered here, with the worst agreement for MnO which has the largest moment of 4.7 $\mu_B$.
-As the RDMFT calculations presented here are non-magnetic (i.e., spin degenerate) the trend is natural, and indicates that for the large moment TMOs the co-occurring magnetic order does contribute significantly to the magnitude of the gap.

-An essential validation of the RDMFT approach demonstrated here consists of showing that the physics of strongly correlated TMOs is not captured at the expense of poorly treating weakly correlated systems.
-In Fig.~\ref{metal-dos} are shown the DOS for the band insulator BN, as well as the metals V and Cu.
-All these are systems with weak correlation and, reassuringly, we see that V and Cu are indeed found to be metallic in RDMFT, while the spectrum of BN is found to be in good agreement with a scissors corrected LDA calculation and experiment.
-The gap for BN in RDMFT is found to be 6.9 eV, close to the experimental value of 6.39 eV.
-The metallic DOS in RDMFT also shows broad agreement with experiment and other calculations.